 Vertical farming promises to multiply several-fold the quantity of food that can be produced per square kilometre, while reducing reliance on destructive forest clearance techniques to produce arable land, and at the same time placing food production closer to regions where there is food poverty because of poor growing conditions.

-WHAT ROLE WITH PATENTS AND INTELLECTUAL PROPERTY PLAY IN VERTICAL FARMING?
+WHAT ROLE WILL PATENTS AND INTELLECTUAL PROPERTY PLAY IN VERTICAL FARMING?

 Agriculture and the equipment used in it have been the subject of many and varied forms of intellectual property protection.